Communicable Disease Prevention (September 1, 2021)

 - to a person who cannot tolerate a mask for health or behavioural reasons;

-- to a person who is unable to put on or remove a mask with the assistance of another person;
+- to a person who is unable to put on or remove a mask without the assistance of another person;

 - if the mask is removed temporarily for the purposes of identifying the person wearing it;